reza-kh/CleanShop/README.md

     Once the application is running, you can access the Swagger UI at:

     https://localhost:7194/swagger

+Docker

+    You can run the CleanShop API using Docker.
+The application exposes both HTTP and HTTPS ports:
+    EXPOSE 5031
+    EXPOSE 7194
+    To build and run the Docker container: docker build -t cleanshop-api .
+    docker run -d -p 5031:5031 -p 7194:7194 cleanshop-api

 Here, you can explore and test API endpoints interactively.